Dear sir or madam,

 - Screen fitted to reception desk.

 - Reducing the number of patients in practice at any one time.
-(Initially there will only be one patient in the practice at a time)

 - Additional cleaning of surfaces.